Pre-Code Hollywood: Earliest attempts for the Code

-Hays introduced a set of recommendations dubbed "The Formula" in 1924, which the studios were advised to heed, and asked filmmakers to describe to his office the plots of films they were planning.
+In 1924, Hays introduced a set of recommendations dubbed "The Formula", which the studios were advised to heed, and asked filmmakers to describe to his office the plots of films they were planning.
 The Supreme Court had already decided unanimously in 1915 in Mutual Film Corporation v.
 Industrial Commission of Ohio that free speech did not extend to motion pictures, and while there had been token attempts to clean up the movies before, such as when the studios formed the National Association of the Motion Picture Industry (NAMPI) in 1916, little had come of the efforts.

 Creation of the Code and its contents

-In 1929, Roman Catholic layman Martin Quigley, editor of the prominent trade paper Motion Picture Herald, and Father Daniel A. Lord, a Jesuit priest, created a code of standards (of which Hays strongly approved) and submitted it to the studios.
+In 1929, Catholic layman Martin Quigley, editor of the prominent trade paper Motion Picture Herald, and Father Daniel A. Lord, a Jesuit priest, created a code of standards (of which Hays strongly approved) and submitted it to the studios.
 Lord's concerns centered on the effects sound film had on children, whom he considered especially susceptible to the medium's allure.
 Several studio heads, including Irving Thalberg of Metro-Goldwyn-Mayer (MGM), met with Lord and Quigley in February 1930.
 After some revisions, they agreed to the stipulations of the Code.
 One of the main motivating factors in adopting the Code was to avoid direct government intervention.
 It was the responsibility of the Studio Relations Committee, headed by Colonel Jason S. Joy, to supervise film production and advise the studios when changes or cuts were required.

+This movement, soon formalised as the National Legion of Decency, in 1934 mobilised parishioners through sermons, printed leaflets and pages, and mass boycotting of all films deemed immoral.
+This economic pressure suffocated the studios to the extent that they accepted the new set of standards informally imposed upon them.
+By mid 1934 the campaign had become a significant national movement which triggered a transformation of the constraints within cinematic curation for years to come.